for same day dispatch

 If you experience any of these symptoms, contact your doctor straight away.

-As with all medication there is the possibility of side effects.
-Find a full list of possible side effects in the Bisoprolol tablet patient information leaflet.
-Some common side effects include:
+As with all medication when you buy Bisoprolol tablets online there are the possibility of side effects.
+You can find a full list of possible side effects before you buy Bisoprolol online, in the patient information leaflet.

 If you experience any extreme or severe side effects contact your doctor or seek medical help.
 Although very rare these side effects could include: